Félix Wazekwa: 1995–1997: Tétragramme and Pauvres, Mais…

-While simultaneously involved in producing Papa Wemba's album Pôle Position, Wazekwa was exhorted by Papa Wemba to pursue a solo musical career.
-That same year, Wazekwa commenced work on his 10-track debut studio album, Tétragramme, with support of Papa Wemba and Madilu System.
-In an interview with Afropop Worldwide, Wazekwa revealed that during Tétragramme's production, he was active as a gospel singer.
-Released in December 1995, Tétragramme, a blend of Congolese rumba and soukous, was produced under the French label Sun Records and arranged by Wazekwa and Didier Milla, featuring vocal performances by Luciana Demingongo, Madilu System, Nyboma Mwan'dido, Papa Wemba, Shimita, and Yakini Kiese, with backing vocals by Abby Surya, Patricia Aubou, and Valérie Colau.
+While helping produce Papa Wemba's album Pôle Position, Wazekwa was encouraged by Papa Wemba to begin a solo music career.
+That same year, he began recording his 10-track debut studio album, Tétragramme, with help from Papa Wemba and Madilu System.
+In an interview with Afropop Worldwide, Wazekwa said that he was also performing as a gospel singer while working on the album.
+Tétragramme was released in December 1995 through the French label Sun Records and blended Congolese rumba and soukous.
+It was arranged by Wazekwa and Didier Milla and featured guest vocals from Luciana Demingongo, Madilu System, Nyboma Mwan'dido, Papa Wemba, Shimita, and Yakini Kiese, along with backing vocals by Abby Surya, Patricia Aubou, and Valérie Colau.
 Rhythm guitars were played by Caien Madoka, Lokassa Ya Mbongo, and Maïka Munan, bass guitars by Guy Nsangué, Ngouma Lokito, drums by Djudjuchet Luvengoka, percussions by Mavungu Malanda, and animated vocals by atalakus Awilo Longomba, Colombani Wa Senga, and Yakini Kiese.
-Tétragramme was met with widespread critical acclaim, leading to Wazekwa being honored with the Best Revelation of the Year from ACMCO (Association des Chroniqueurs de Musique du Congo).
+Tétragramme received positive reviews and earned Wazekwa the Best Revelation of the Year award from the Association des Chroniqueurs de Musique du Congo (ACMCO).

-In 1997, during the production of his second studio album Pauvres, Mais...
-(Poor, but...), Wazekwa formed the band Cultur'A Pays-Vie, which featured emerging talents such as Vicky Nasdaq and José Nzita.
-The album, which contained ten tracks, was recorded at Studio Macadam and released the same year.
-It was produced by Wazekwa, Claude Liongo, and Serge Masengo through the French label Rythmo-Disc.
-The arrangements were handled by Sec Bidens, with both Wazekwa and Bidens contributing to the acoustic guitar work.
-The album featured prominent vocal performances by Wazekwa, Bozi Boziana, Luciana Demingongo, and Tabu Ley Rochereau, with backing vocals from Awa Maïga, Bitou Kikinda, Luciana Demingongo, Nyboma, Raphaël Makondika, Shimita, Solo Sita, Valérie Belinga, and Wuta Mayi.
-Percussion was managed by Deba Sungu, while Philippe Guez took charge of programming.
-Animated vocal contributions came from atalakus Papy Tshimanga and Prince Moba.
-The album's thematic content, which explored love and socioeconomic issues, received widespread acclaim.
-Notably, the track "Biléi Ya Mobóla" used metaphorical language to address themes of love and the hardships faced by economically marginalized individuals, while the eponymous single criticized the societal disregard for the poor.
+In 1997, while working on his second studio album Pauvres, Mais... ("Poor, but..."), Wazekwa formed a band called Cultur'A Pays-Vie, which included new artists like Vicky Nasdaq and José Nzita.
+Pauvres, Mais... had ten songs and was recorded at Studio Macadam.
+It was released the same year and produced by Wazekwa, Claude Liongo, and Serge Masengo under the French label Rythmo-Disc.
+The music arrangements were done by Sec Bidens, and both Wazekwa and Bidens played acoustic guitar.
+The album featured main vocal performances from Wazekwa, Bozi Boziana, Luciana Demingongo, and Tabu Ley Rochereau, with backing vocals from Awa Maïga, Bitou Kikinda, Luciana Demingongo, Nyboma, Raphaël Makondika, Shimita, Solo Sita, Valérie Belinga, and Wuta Mayi.
+Percussion was managed by Deba Sungu, while Philippe Guez worked on programming.
+The album also included animated vocal parts from atalakus Papy Tshimanga and Prince Moba.
+The album's thematic content, which explored love and socioeconomic issues, was praised by critics.
+The track "Biléi Ya Mobóla" used figurative language to address love and the difficulties faced by the poor, while the eponymous single criticized the societal disregard for the poor.